rtomrud/averaged-perceptron/README.md

 ### `update(features, label, guess)`

 Returns the perceptron, updating the weights with the respective value of each of the given `features` if the given `label` is not predicted.
-It can be given the `guess` so that it does not have to recompute it.
+It may be given the `guess` so that it does not have to recompute it.

 ```js
 import averagedPerceptron from "averaged-perceptron";

 averagedPerceptron().update({ x: 1, y: 1 }, "a");
 ```

+_Note that `update()` may be given feature-label pairs that have not been preinitialized (unknown a priori), so the model may be used for [online learning](https://en.wikipedia.org/wiki/Online_machine_learning)._

 ### `weights()`